You may request an absentee ballot for one of the following reasons:

 - You will be outside your county during all hours of early voting and before the polls close on Election Day.

-- You are hospitalized, ill or physically disabled and unable to appear at your polling place to vote
+- You are hospitalized, ill or physically disabled, and because of such condition, are unable to appear at your polling place.

-- You are the caretaker of a person who is hospitalized, ill, or physically disabled person
+- You are a caretaker of a hospitalized, ill or disabled person.

 - You are a full-time student or spouse of a full-time student outside your county.